-Undoubtedly one of the best point interceptors of its time, and a wonderful example of British aircraft design and innovation.
+The English Electric Lightning undoubtedly one of the best point interceptors of its time, and a wonderful example of British aircraft design and innovation.

 Designed to meet Air Ministry specification F23/49 for a single seat fighter capable of intercepting high speed and high altitude bombers.
-Also seen as a “stop gap” until it could be replaced by the much vaunted missle defence that was deemed to be the future.
+Also seen as a “stop gap” until it could be replaced by the much vaunted missile defence that was deemed to be the future.

 A total of 277 single seat versions and 52 two seat trainers built.